 You will never hear the approach of lions.
 Perhaps the darkness may quiet slightly, or you might be lucky enough to hear an alarm call from another creature, but the night belongs to these great predators.

 As the cats draw closer, you may wake from your fragile slumber to the sounds of your cattle, agitated, stamping their feet.
 The smell of their fear.
-Not knowing what the blackness holds you wait, for calm or chaos.
+Not knowing what the blackness holds, you wait for calm or chaos.

-Seems a bit extreme doesn’t it?
+Seems a bit extreme, doesn’t it?
 Mob mentality is a scary thing, and no one will ever be able to say for certain exactly what led to this reaction, but it is likely to be something more than two dead donkeys.
-You see, we humans are complicated beings; no human action exists in isolation, nothing that we do can be examined in a vacuum.
-Each daily decision that we make is the product of years of experiences, attitudes, beliefs and relationships.
+You see, we humans are complicated beings; no human action exists in isolation, and nothing that we do can be examined in a vacuum.
+Each daily decision we make is the product of years of experiences, attitudes, beliefs and relationships.
 And so it is with human-wildlife conflict.

 HOW TO GET THE MOST OUT OF AFRICA GEOGRAPHIC:

 - Travel with us.
 Travel in Africa is about knowing when and where to go, and with whom.
 A few weeks too early / late and a few kilometres off course and you could miss the greatest show on Earth.
 And wouldn’t that be a pity?
-Search for your ideal safari here, or contact an Africa Geographic safari consultant to plan your dream vacation.
+Browse our ready-made packages or answer a few questions to start planning your dream safari.

 - Subscribe to our FREE newsletter / download our FREE app to enjoy the following benefits.

 - Plan your safaris in remote parks protected by African Parks via our sister company https://ukuri.travel/ - safari camps for responsible travellers